 Malak Marketplace has made a commitment to educate people about benefits to community through:

 In the initial planning phase, other successful organic farmers market around Australia were researched, which included speaking to other market managers.
-Malak Marketplace was established with a 6-week trial in 2015 which gauged the level of community support and involvement.
-Since then is has been successfully operating during the Dry Season of 2016, 2017 and 2018.
+Malak Marketplace was established with a six-week trial in 2015 which gauged the level of community support and involvement.
+Since then is has been successfully operating during the Dry Season.
 Malak Marketplace was recognised for its benefits to community and tourism by winning Community Event of the Year and two consecutive nominations at the Brolga Awards in the Food Excellence category.

 The project team has evaluated stallholder feedback forms, market goers’ reviews and feedback from social media, monitored attendance and continue to strive for quality.
 Positive impacts include: